lavf/bitacora/README.md

 # Bitácora

 Single-page travelogue website using ReactJS.
-Prototype with dummy content written in Spanish.
+Prototype with unfinished content written in Spanish.

 * As soon as the content is finished the website will be live :)

+Personal Photos and GIF => &#169; https://github.com/lavf 2021 All rights reserved

 ## Set up
 Node.JS version 14.15.1